TheAlgorithms/JavaScript/Get Started.md

 # You have 2 options: Join an exisitng project or Create a new project:

 ## Option 1: Join a project
-Joining a project is pretty simple, checkout the [current projects below](https://github.com/MattCSmith/ZTM-Planning/new/master#mappypals) and find one you would like to participate in.
-Check out the project readme in its repo, it will have a guide on how to get started!
+Joining a project is pretty simple, checkout the [current projects](https://github.com/zero-to-mastery) and find one you would like to participate in.
+Check out the project README in its repo as it will have a guide on how to get started!

 **Please note:** Whilst working on any project is the Zero To Mastery community, you must adhere to our code of conduct, which can be found [here](https://github.com/zero-to-mastery/mappypals/blob/master/CONTRIBUTING.md#code-of-conduct)

 ## Option 2: Create a project
 We are always on the look out for new and exciting project to add to Zero to Mastery for you all to collaborate on!
-If you think you have an new and exciting project the community would love to get involved in, here is the process for getting it listed:
+If you think you have an new and exciting projec/idea the community would love to get involved in, here is the process for getting it listed:
-- Reach out to a member of the Management Team, with a detailed project brief
+- Reach out to a member of the Management Team on our Discord server, with a detailed project brief
 - Management team will consider if the project is something that would work well with the community
 - A Repository will be created and the project will be announced in #current-project channel in our Discord server and featured during an upcoming announcement by Andrei
 - If the project has enough demand, a dedicated channel will be created to accomodate discussions.